radulacatusu/superhero/README.md

-## An Spring Boot Application for Securing a REST API with JSON Web Token (JWT)
+## A Spring Boot Application for Securing a REST API with JSON Web Token (JWT)

 ## Main building blocks